Certificate of Creditable Coverage: Everything You Need to Know

 A new regulation on Exchange and Insurance Market Standards for 2015 and Beyond published by the U.S. Department of Health and Human Services (HHS) confirms that certain states can terminate the issuance of the COCC and even allow those with pre-existing health conditions to obtain insurance more easily.
 Therefore, as of January 1, 2015, most health insurance plans no longer contain pre-existing conditions, particularly due to the implementation of the Patient Protection and Affordable Care Act (PPACA).
 The main purpose of providing the COCC was to protect employees who change to a new plan and need proof of prior coverage.
 With the regulation eliminating the COCC, it allows those employees to further reduce any waiting periods, health exclusions, and other pre-existing condition exclusions that could prevent those from obtaining health insurance with a different insurance carrier.
 With that being said, however, some health insurance policies still contain pre-existing condition exclusions that could prevent those falling into this category from obtaining coverage.

 If you would like to learn more about the COCC or the federal or state rules that apply to you, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.